10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forLong runs, recovery days

-Why it’s best for wide feet: The Nimbus 27 uses a knit upper with built-in stretch zones over the forefoot.
+Why it’s best for wide feet: The Asics Gel-Nimbus 28 uses a knit upper with built-in stretch zones over the forefoot.
 This is critical for wide feet because the material expands where your foot needs it — over the bunion area, across the metatarsal heads, and around the pinky toe.

 I wore these for a 16-mile long run.
 My feet felt fresher at mile 16 than they do at mile 8 in stiffer shoes.
-The FF BLAST PLUS ECO foam is absurdly soft — in the best way.
+The FF BLAST PLUS foam with PureGEL is absurdly soft — in the best way.
 For wide-footed runners who suffer on long runs, that extra cushion under a broader foot distributes impact across more surface area.
-Less pressure per square centimeter.

-Because the 2E version uses a wider midsole platform (not just a wider upper), your foot doesn’t hang over the edge.
-That overhang problem causes ankle instability.
-ASICS solves it correctly here.
+Because the 2E version uses a wider midsole platform (measuring 106mm base width, not just a stretched upper), your foot doesn’t hang over the edge.
+That overhang problem compresses the arch and causes ankle instability.
+ASICS solves it correctly here with a true wide last tooling that expands the landing zone.
+If you need plush cushioning that supports natural lateral splay on your long run days, this is the wide shoe I trust most.

 SpecDetail